tent/tent.io/content/docs/app-server.md

 #### GET /posts/:post_id/attachments/:name

-Apps can retrieve attachments from a specific post by name from the server.
+Apps can retrieve attachments from a specific post by name and content-type from the server.

 {get_post_attachment example}